-The Social Impact Accelerator is designed for emerging leaders who are poised to take their ideas for a better world and push them forward.
-We are looking for individuals and teams who have big ideas and who will benefit from joining a community who will support their growth and are excited about learning about new tools and resources.
+We are looking for individuals and teams who have big ideas, who will benefit from joining a community that will support their growth, and are excited to learn about new tools and resources.

-We invite anyone who is eager to connect with passionate peers across the world, make a positive impact in your community, take action to support sustainable development, and learn VIA’s unique approach to experiential learning to inspire and train others to apply to the program.
+We invite anyone who is eager to connect with passionate peers across the world, seeking to make a positive impact in their community, take action to support sustainable development, and learn VIA’s unique approach to experiential learning to inspire and train others to apply to the program.
 In particular, we are looking for teams that meet the following criteria:

-- Chapter leaders are in the same geographic area and able to meet regularly in person
+- Team members are in the same geographic area and able to meet regularly (in-person or online)

-- Each leader can commit at least three hours per week to participate in accelerator activities and attend monthly virtual all-cohort meetings
+- Each team member can commit at least three hours per week to participate in accelerator activities and attend monthly virtual all-cohort meetings

 - Interest in addressing local challenges related to Sustainable Development Goals (SDGs)